 Discovering Old Huddersfield, by Gordon and Enid Minter (with illustrations by J R Beswick) was published by the authors in five volumes from 1993 to 2002, and printed by Barden Press.
 Each booklet took the form of one or more itineraries through Huddersfield and the surrounding district, usually set out as driving tours but with walking routes in the town centre.

 The books contain a wealth of historical information but offer no easy means of accessing this.
 By placing the texts on our website, however, they can now be searched by any chosen key word (for example a place name, personal name, building name or historical event).
 To facilitate this, the five volumes have been combined into one continuous PDF file.
 This enables a single search to be undertaken across the entire content [using Ctrl F within the PDF].
 Please be patient if necessary as this large file opens.

 Thanks to a generous volunteer, each Part is also now available as a .mobi e-book file suitable for a Kindle or Kindle app.
-For technical reasons we are not able to upload these files to the website at present, but if you would like one or more of them sent to you by e-mail please ask, using our contact form.

 The routes taken in each Part are summarised below, which may help in browsing the PDF or selecting e-book files.
 However please be aware that routes overlap and intersect, so for a particular point of interest it is best to make a specific search.

 |Part 1, Tour 1 – Old London Road

 North from the town centre to Fixby, and SE to Almondbury and Kirburton.

 |Part 1, Tour 2 – Mansions and Mills

 On the E side of town, from Kirkheaton round to Castle Hill.

 |Part 2, Tour 1 – Palaces and pleasure grounds